Zuehlke/cpp_example_project/README.md

     $ cd build
     $ conan info .

-In my terminal, the first couple lines of `conan info`'s output show all of the project's configuration warnings in a bright yellow font.
+In my terminal, the first couple lines of `conan info`'s output show all the project's configuration warnings in a bright yellow font.

 For example, the package `spdlog/1.5.0` depends on the package `fmt/6.1.2`.